Skip to main content

 To create a “mega-class,” follow these steps:

-1. Navigate to your Classes tab
+1. Navigate to your Classes tab.

-2. Click on the New Class button
+2. Click on the New Class button.

-3. Provide your class with a title and select your school association
+3. Provide your class with a title and select your school association.

-4. Click Create Class
+4. Click Create Class.

 Once the class has been created, students will need to be enrolled.
 On the Classes tab, click the Invite Students button in the class tile.
 Here, you can see the four enrollment options.
 While any method can be used, there are a few best practices when deciding the best method for you.

 1. Invite By Email: This is the simplest way to invite all students to your “mega-class."
 Click Upload CSV to quickly invite all students at once.
 Students will receive an email from Albert with a link to join the class.
-If students can not receive emails outside of your school’s email domain, they will see an invite to join the class when they log into Albert using their school email.
+If students cannot receive emails outside of your school’s email domain, they will see an invite to join the class when they log into Albert using their school email.

 3. Import from LMS or Import from Google Classroom: If your school uses Canvas, Schoology, Clever, Brightspace (D2L), or Google Classroom and has LMS classes comprised of all students, you can use one of these integrations to seamlessly invite students to join Albert.
 Students will automatically be enrolled in the class.

 Once students are enrolled, the last step is to provide them with practice.
 In the Library tab, you can open subjects for Independent Practice so they may begin practicing.
-Independent Practice provides students with access to all of the questions in the Practice section of the subject, while FRQs and Assessments will remain locked to be used for high-stakes exams and practice.
-Follow these steps to open a subject for independent practice.
+Independent Practice provides students with access to all of the questions in the Practice section of the subject, while FRQs and Assessments will remain locked to be used for high-stakes exams and assigned practice.
+Follow these steps to open a subject for independent practice:

-1. Use the search box in the Library tab to search for the desired subjects
+1. Use the search box in the Library tab to search for the desired subjects.

-2. On the subject tile, click the Practice Settings button
+2. On the subject tile, click the Practice Settings button.

-4. When the button turns blue, the subject has been opened for Independent Practice
+4. When the button turns blue, the subject has been opened for Independent Practice.

 [Pro-tip]: Students in “mega-classes” can also be assigned Albert assignments or assessments.